irgroup/dis12-2020/README.md

 ## Slides and online lecture archive

 Please feel free to comment on all the slides available.
 Open up a ticket if you find anything I should update or fix.
+Please be aware that the videos are from a parallel course with the lecture code BM24.
+Don't get confused.

 The following slide sets are available: